 HOW MUCH AND HOW OFTEN?

 There’s another important aspect of feeding baby birds that need to be addressed here.
 It’s how much and how often to feed.
 Do not overfeed the babies.
 At the start, giving a teaspoon amount using the syringe is fine.
 When they are satiated they’ll refuse to accept more and you will understand this by their actions.
 After two or three hours, feed them again.
 Please do not leave them from morning till evening without feeding them, just because you were selfish enough to bring home a baby bird so that the fantasies of your eye could be satisfied.
 If such is the case, then do not bring them home as babies as you would starve them to death.
-If in case you do bring them home then at least come back home at midday and afternoon to feed them.
+If in case you do bring them home then at least be home at midday and afternoon to feed them.
 If you have already brought them home as babies, then pass it to some responsible person for adoption.

 A NEW TASTE: